 Looking more at how your competitors’ websites achieve rankings can give you a better idea as to what you can do to improve your visibility, whether that means highlighting additional services you may offer or how you can adjust keywords to be more relevant or less specific, depending on what you find out.

 4. Customize How Your Law Firm Appears in Search Result Pages

-For each page of your website, you should include metadata, that is the information about your website that shows up in search engine result pages and tells users and search engine algorithms what your page is about.
+For each page of your website, you should include metadata, that is the information about your website that shows up on search engine result pages and tells users and search engine algorithms what your page is about.
 There are two main components to this:

 Using a content management system, such as WordPress, you can easily optimize your title tags and meta descriptions for each page of your website.

 5. Verify Your Website is Mobile-Friendly

 With more people using their mobile devices to search for lawyers, having a user-friendly mobile site is essential for conversions.
 However, a mobile-friendly website is also a factor in the search engine optimization of the site.
 Google, Bing, and other search engines use responsive web design as a major factor in how they score websites and determine rankings.

 6. Improve Your Law Firm Website Page Load Speeds

-How fast your site pages load is equally important as keyword usage and mobile friendliness in keyword usage.
+How fast your site pages load is equally important as keyword usage and mobile-friendliness in keyword usage.
 You can check the page speed of any site with Google’s Page Speed Insights tool.
 If your site gets a low page speed score, here are a few simple ways to boost it: